 FAQ's

-Other sweet snacks you might like
+Other vegan sweet snacks you might like

-I hope you like these edible cookie dough bites as much as we do!
+I hope you like these vegan edible cookie dough bites as much as we do!
 If you try them, please leave a comment below and rate the recipe to let me know how they were.
 Your feedback is so helpful!

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.

-Vegan Edible Cookie Dough Bites (no brown sugar)
+Vegan Edible Cookie Dough Bites (Gluten-Free, Raw)

 Ingredients